Tag: guqin

 In China

-Day 144, and I’m finally done with the guqin project.
+The tuning cords have been twisted and thread through the pegs.
 On one, I used modern steel/nylon strings, and on the other, I used silk strings.
 They sound very different, and I’m pleased with how both instruments turned out.
-Now, I have to try the pick-up system in the jiaoye guqin…
+Now, I have to try the pick-up system in the jiaoye guqin with the silk strings…

 Guqin adjustments